Set on a sunny plateau south of Grenoble, Alpe d’Huez is home to the world’s longest black run, as well as one of the largest areas of nursery slopes.

 Alpe d’Huez is one of France’s oldest ski resorts: but if you think that means it’s also quaint and villagey, you’d be wrong.
-The town-sized conurbation which now sprawls across this sunny plateau, south of Grenoble, embodies many of the worst vices of 1960s design.
-Up here, it looks less like architecture, and more like vandalism.
+The town-sized conurbation that sprawls across this sunny plateau, south of Grenoble, embodies many of the worst vices of 1960s design.

 Admittedly, the Mairie deserves some credit for trying to soften the visual blow.
-It has been offering subsidies to accommodation owners prettifying exteriors with wood, notably in the form of balconies.
-This policy has produced improvements.
-The development of five traditional-style chalets by UK tour operator VIP and the classy refurbishment of its neighbouring hotel Le Chamois d’Or are symptomatic of a new approach.
-All right – so it’s not yet turned the ugly ducking into a swan, but at least officials have acknowledged the howling errors modern resort planning.
+It has offered subsidies to accommodation owners for prettifying exteriors with wood, notably in the form of balconies.
+This policy has produced a lot of improvement.
+The development of five traditional-style chalets by UK tour operator VIP and the classy refurbishment of its neighbouring hotel Hotel Chamois d’Or are symptomatic of the new approach.

-That said, Alpe d’Huez can still be a superb place to ski or snowboard.
+Alpe d’Huez is a superb place to ski or snowboard.
 It’s the hub of France’s fifth-largest ski area, boasting an impressive 250km of pistes, and in two particular areas it ranks amongst the best in the Alps.